A new swimming pool for Worcester

 - Facilities for disabled people, including Pool Pod hoists

 - Pool Hall seating for 284 spectators

 - Large fitness gym with 110-120 stations

 - Sports Hall seating for 100 spectators

 - 3 separate Fitness Studios

 - 2 Teaching Rooms

-Additional funding for the scheme is also being provided by the Heart of Worcestershire College, which will benefit from access to and extensive use of a number of facilities during term time including half of the sports hall, studios and new dedicated classrooms.
+Additional funding for the scheme is being provided by the Heart of Worcestershire College, which will benefit from access to and extensive use of a number of facilities during term time including half of the sports hall, studios and new dedicated classrooms.